benburrill/sphinx/examples/brainfuck/README.rst

 ========= ======

 In the above table, dp is the data pointer and ip is the input pointer.

-In the case where there is always a path to an infinite loop, eg in ``runner`` mode, the ``[`` and ``]`` could be rewritten so that the label comes after the halt, which would slightly reduce the number of cycles.
-By putting the labels before the condition, a halt is forced if sphinx jumps for the "wrong" reason due to a future halt (as in ``forecaster`` mode).
-This allows halts to be propagated upward.
+In the case where there is always a path to an infinite loop, such as in ``runner`` mode, the ``[`` and ``]`` could be rewritten so that the label comes after the halt, which would slightly reduce the number of cycles.
+Although this is unnecessary in ``runner`` mode, it makes the code compatible with time-travel, as used in ``forecaster`` mode.
+By putting the labels before the condition, a halt is forced if sphinx jumps for the "wrong" reason, such as the future halt that is tested for in ``forecaster`` mode, effectively propagating that halt backwards through time (see `examples/halt_propagation.s <../halt_propagation.s>`_).

 Brainfuck is quite nice in that ``[`` and ``]`` have complementary conditions, so the halt propagation for ``[`` is done using the same